The world of ecommerce may seem pretty complex, but at its core, ecommerce isn’t that different from the way business has always been done.

 Next, it’s important that you think about what’s already available in the market, and what kind of buyers are out there, so that you know where there’s an opening for your business.

 Quality can be less about an individual product in your store and more about your overall brand as well.
-A brand USP might include 24/7 customer service, an extended warranty for your products, free returns, or a fantastic loyalty program.
+There are plenty of options.

 How you price your products will be a MAJOR factor in your success!

 If you’re generally targeting the mass market, you’ll want to set your prices lower and make up for it in volume.
 With physical products, you may have to focus on sourcing and distribution to keep costs low.